 Skipsea to Ulrome Road

 Coastal Management at Skipsea

-Coastal management at Skipsea is limited to a small concrete reventment protecting a caravan park.
+Coastal management at Skipsea is limited to a small concrete revetment protecting a caravan park.

 Concrete revetment at Skipsea

-The video below shows the concrete reventment (shown above) during a high, spring tide with strong winds.
-Notice the way the reventment absorbs the energy of the waves.
+The video below shows the concrete revetment (shown above) during a high, spring tide with strong winds.
+Notice the way the revetment absorbs the energy of the waves.